 For food, head chef Damien Styles (formerly of The Fish House) has created a menu that leans on fresh seafood such as caviar, lobster rolls and prawn cocktails, as well as a selection of salads and vegetable sides. “[Damien] is one of the best seafood chefs in Australia and we’re super proud to have him [on] the team,” Flaskas says.

-While Flaskas says he’s simply looking forward to finally seeing people at the bar enjoying themselves, Spiro talks about Mr Percival’s as a game changer for Brisbane.
+While Flaskas says he’s simply happy to finally see people at the bar enjoying themselves, Spiro talks about Mr Percival’s as a game changer for Brisbane.

 “The view, the sunset, everything about it.
 This place is going to be Brisbane’s best bar for a very, very long time,” she says.
 “People all over the world are going to come here.”